tilt-dev/tilt.build/blog/_posts/2017-10-09-12-gothamgo-talks-that-could-have-used-more-glitter.md

   - golang
 ---

+Windmill took our entire company to GothamGo last week.
+There are two of us.
+It’s a Go programming language conference in NYC.
+We both wanted to be there.
+It was an easy decision.

 I took notes on many of the talks.
 Here’s a brief summary of each one, and what I learned.

 ## Day 1

 Windmill sponsored a table!
 We’re not at the level of maturity yet where we know how to do “marketing” or “professional print services.”
 So we bought some poster board, markers, and glitter glue pens from the local art store, then made ourselves a shiny booth.

 The downside was that I missed a few talks while sitting at the booth.
 Sorry if I missed yours!